KQM-git/TCL/docs/evidence/equipment/weapons.md

 If additive: 1062 * (1.583 - 0.1) * 0.439 * 0.400 = 276.560
 ```

-Truncating decimals aside, the dmg number of "If additive" is the same as in-game numbers, hence the dmg reduction of Rust is additive and falls under dmg% in calculations.
+Truncating decimals aside, the DMG number of "If additive" is the same as in-game numbers, hence the DMG reduction of Rust is additive and falls under DMG% in calculations.
 The same result is also seen in Slingshot.

 **Significance:**
-The dmg reduction of Rust passive is pretty negligible.
+The DMG reduction of Rust passive is pretty negligible.

 --